kaibyao/fbkl-rust/migration/README.md

 # Running Migrator CLI

+Make sure you first have `sea-orm-cli` installed: `cargo install sea-orm-cli`.

 ## Steps to creating a new database table

 1. Create your migration file: `sea-orm-cli migrate generate <name_of_your_migration>`.